“It’s very difficult for a woman in 1862 to achieve anything beyond motherhood … but not impossible.” The Yankee Maiden, Samantha Lee

 I turned to Rebecca.
 “Are you all right?”

-She took my hands and stared at my left one.
+She took my hands and examined my left one.
 “Are you?”
 She rubbed it gently, and I flinched.
 “Sam, that’s going to be sore.”

 Rebecca and I strolled to the livery where we climbed into my two-seater carriage and drove to 34 West Pratt Street.
 Securing the horse in front of the Fulton House, we approached its door in silence.
 As we neared it, she stopped.